Berlin

 At the centre of Europe

-represents the "Zeitgeist" of European history and politics.
+again, Berlin represents the "the spirit of the times" of European history and politics.

 two halves is still very much apparent, although this